When you know yourself, you can plan your career and education based on what's important to you: your interests, abilities, values and experiences.

 - Distance Learning

-- Successful completion of the General Equivalency Development test with a standard score of 520 in Language Arts: Reading and Writing, OR
+- Successful completion of the General Equivalency Development test with a standard score of 520 in Language Arts: Reading and Writing

 In addition to academic requirements, applicants whose first language is NOT English must demonstrate ONE of the following: